YOUR RESEARCH, YOUR ARCHIVES

 - Although the numbering system may be confusing, the hope is that it will afford a wealth of information about each map, and still allow for consecutive chronological map organization.

-The entire set is available here at the DHC as digital images.
 Here are some links to some maps that contain DeKalb County.

 Militia Districts Key, older numbers